paumarquez/AI4Agriculture-grape-detection/README.md

 # Object Detection and Weakly Supervised Semantic Segmentation for Grape Detection

 This project contains the source code to train, evaluate and analyse the object detection and semantic segmentation algorithms built during the final thesis of my bachelor's degree on [Data Science and Engineering at UPC](https://dse.upc.edu/en).
-This project has been carried out within the [_AI4Agriculture_](https://www.ai4eu.eu/ai4agriculture) pilot.
+This project has been carried out within the _AI4Agriculture_ pilot, in the [AI4EU](https://www.ai4europe.eu) platform.

 The models are embedded in a class that normalizes methods to both evaluate and train.
 The base interface is in `src/dl_template.py` and both models inherit and implement its functions in `train_faster.py` and `train_unet.py`.
 Both are implemented using PyTorch.